leanswift/leanswift.github.io/ecommerce/pages/add-ons/multiwarehouse/5.0.0/usermanual-multiwarehouse.md

 <kbd><img alt="Magento_ION_Config" src="https://github.com/leanswift/leanswift.github.io/blob/ECNT-2547/ecommerce/images/add-ons/multiwarehouse/Inventory_Sync_%20Magento%20Config-%20ION.png"></kbd>

-The only difference is that "Sync" Options are removed in ION and when stock bods are received, the stock gets updated in Magento
+The only difference is that "Sync" Options are removed in ION and when stock BODS are received, the stock gets updated in Magento

 #### Create Warehouses in Magento